 For most people, those images meld together into a singular message: Christians are crazy, prejudiced ideologues who don’t have the good sense to wear a mask or refrain from selfies as they commit high treason.

 That’s the problem with stew: the ingredients take on a common flavor and lose their distinctives.
-The peas and carrots, potatoes and meat taste the same.
+The peas and carrots, potatoes and meat all taste the same.

 Bible believers talk about holiness.
 To be holy means to be set apart, to be distinctively different.
 Christians are called to be holy, not to mix into the stew.

-One person that I know described his purpose for being there as simply to preach the Gospel, which he did out on the street.
+One person that I know described his purpose for being there was simply to preach the Gospel, which he did out on the street.
 He never got close to the Capitol Grounds, and it never entered his head that he should go there, let alone storm the Capitol Building.

 He claims most people there were like him.
 They were older, white-haired conservative and peaceful supporters of Trump.
 People may disagree with their political choice, but they were not insurrectionists – not in their minds, but most of the rest of the world can’t see the difference.

-Of particular concern to me, is the question: how have white evangelicals disproportionately come to support Donald Trump since 2015 along with groups white supremacists and crazy conspiracy theorists?
+Of particular concern to me, is the question: how have white evangelicals disproportionately come to support Donald Trump since 2015 along with groups of white supremacists and crazy conspiracy theorists?
 How did it come to this?

 I say, “white evangelicals”, because statistics show that white evangelicals voted 80% for Trump.
 Our black counterparts with whom we might agree theologically voted 80% against Trump.
 Thus, I am not being “racist” here (or “progressive”).
 I am just stating the facts.